33 Types of Ants in South Carolina

 Share with your friends 🥹!

-Ants are some of the most common insects you’ll see in South Carolina, especially if you spend much time outdoors.
+Ants are some of the most common insects in South Carolina, especially if you spend much time outdoors.

 While they’re helpful because they feed on pests, they can be annoying and annoying if they get into your house or yard.

-Well, not all types of ants in South Carolina are entirely annoying; some are extremely adorable too.
+Not all types of ants in South Carolina are annoying; some are adorable.

 This is why it’s helpful to learn more about their different types before attempting to deal with them yourself.